KatFrog/frontend-nanodegree-arcade-game/README.md

 bug touches the princess, she immediately goes back to where she started.
 If she gets across, you win.
 You can play at the game at https://katfrog.github.io/rescue-the-princess/.
 Or you can download the code and run the index.html file.
+See the [Git Help pages for more information about how to do this](https://help.github.com/articles/fork-a-repo/).

 This game only runs reliably on PCs using Chrome, Firefox, or Edge.